akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-harbor/README.md

-# Linode Focalboard Deployment One-Click APP
+# Linode Harbor Deployment One-Click APP

-Focalboard is a free open source project management tool.
-Create boards, assign tasks, and keep projects moving with a free and robust alternative to tools like Trello and Asana.
+Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.

 ## Software Included